Elbląg: Kingdom of Poland

-During the Thirty Years' War, the Vistula Lagoon was the main southern Baltic base of King Gustavus Adolphus of Sweden, who was hailed as the protector of the Protestants.
-By 1660 the Vistula Lagoon had gone to Elector Frederick William of Brandenburg-Prussia, but was returned in 1700.

-The poet Christian Wernicke was born in 1661 in Elbląg, while Gottfried Achenwall became famous for his teachings in natural law and human rights law.
-In 1700–1710 it was occupied by Swedish troops.
-In 1709 it was besieged, taken by storm on 2 February 1710, by Russian troops with support of Prussian artillery.
-The city was handed over to Polish King Augustus II in 1712.

-The Royal-Polish mathematician and cartographer Johann Friedrich Endersch completed a map of Warmia in 1755 and also made a copper etching of the galley named "The City of Elbing".

-During the War of the Polish Succession in 1734, Elbląg was placed under military occupation by Russia and Saxony.
-The town came again under occupation by Russia from 1758 to 1762 during the Seven Years' War.
+During the War of the Polish Succession, in March 1734, the city was occupied by Russians, who supported Augustus III of Poland.
+On 19 August Voivode of Chełmno Jan Ansgary Czapski received the city's pledge of allegiance to King Augustus III of Poland, and on 28 August Russians left the city.
+The city came again under occupation by Russia from 1758 to 1762 during the Seven Years' War.

 Kingdom of Prussia

 During the First Partition of Poland in 1772 Elbląg was annexed by King Frederick the Great of the Kingdom of Prussia.
 Elbing became part of the newly established province of West Prussia in 1773.

+During the Napoleonic Wars, the city was occupied without resistance by the French in January 1807.
+The French set up a military bakery in the local hospital and converted the gymnasium into a military hospital.
+On 8 May 1807, Napoleon held a military parade in the city.
+Napoleon stopped once again on 14 July 1807.
+French troops left on 13 December 1807.
+In 1812, the French returned during their march to Russia, and on 12 July 1812 Napoleon visited the city.

 In the 1815 provincial reorganization following the Napoleonic Wars, Elbing and its hinterland were included within Regierungsbezirk Danzig in West Prussia.

 In October and November 1831, various Polish infantry, cavalry and artillery units, engineer corps and sappers of the November Uprising stopped in the city and its environs on the way to their internment locations, whereas the general staff with Commander-in-Chief General Maciej Rybiński and generals Józef Bem, Marcin Klemensowski, Kazimierz Małachowski, Ludwik Michał Pac and Antoni Wroniecki was interned in the city.
 On 22 December 1831 the Prussian army attempted to pacify the Polish insurgents and launched a charge on the disarmed Poles, who resisted relocation, fearing deportation to the Russian Partition of Poland.
 Some insurgents eventually left partitioned Poland for the Great Emigration, including Józef Bem, who was expelled by the Prussians in December 1831, and Maciej Rybiński, who left the city in February 1832.